gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 }
 </code></pre>
 <p>
-Assuming that there are four spaces before the expression <code>print(R'''</code>, the parser would remove four spaces at top of each line within the multi-lined string.
+Assuming that there are four spaces before the expression <code class="highlighter-rouge">print(R'''</code>, the parser would remove four spaces at top of each line within the multi-lined string.
 This feature helps you describe multi-lined strings in indented blocks without disarranging the appearance.
 </p>
 <p>
-A string literal prefixed by <code>b</code> would be treated as a sequence of binary data instead of character code.
+A string literal prefixed by <code class="highlighter-rouge">b</code> would be treated as a sequence of binary data instead of character code.
 </p>
 <p>
-A string literal prefixed by <code>e</code> would be treated as a string that may contain embedded scripts written in a manner for the template engine.
+A string literal prefixed by <code class="highlighter-rouge">e</code> would be treated as a string that may contain embedded scripts written in a manner for the template engine.
 </p>
 <p>
 A string literal can also be appended by a suffix symbol that has been registered in Suffix Manager.
 There's no built-in suffix for string literals.